Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

+{ A dominating SE also naturally explains the weaker IEI in BZOO as compared to two other systems.
+Substituting Mg or Ca at the $M$ site by more electronegative Zn results in a more covalent $M$-O bond that weakens the Os-O bond through "covalency competition"\cite{Yamada2017}.
+In result, the principal Os-Os SE coupling through O and Ba is reduced.}

 {\it Ordered phase.} From the first-principles effective Hamiltonian (\ref{eq:Heff}) we evaluate the ordered phases and transition temperatures $T_o$ within the mean-field approximation (MFA) ~\cite{Rotter2004}.
 All three systems exhibit a single 2$^\mathrm{nd}$ order phase transition into the FO $xyz$ phase, as shown in Fig.~\ref{fig:E_MF} where the zero-T limit corresponds to the FO ground-state ordering energy.
 The only non-zero $J_{eff}=$2 multipoles at the FO ground state are $\langle O_{xyz} \rangle$ (fully saturated at $1/\sqrt{2}$ for the spherical tensor normalization) as well as the "40" and "44" hexadecapoles arising due to $H_{rcf}$ and exhibiting no peculiarity at $T_o$.
 The quasi-linear behavior of $E_{tot}$ above the $T_o$ is due to the CF term.
-The calculated values of the FO $T_o$ ($T_o^{\mathrm{FO}}$ in Table~\ref{Tab:To_ext}) systematically overestimate the experimental one by about 80\% due to the employed approximations (MFA and HI), in line with previous applications of this method~\cite{Horvat2017,Pourovskii2019,Pourovskii2021}, but captures very well the material dependent changes (${T_o^{\mathrm{FO}_{BCOO}}}/{T_o^{\mathrm{FO}_{BZOO}}} \approx 1.6$, while ${T_o^{\mathrm{FO}_{BCOO}}}/{T_o^{\mathrm{FO}_{BMOO}}} \approx 1$).
+The calculated values of the FO $T_o$ ($T_o^{\mathrm{FO}}$ in Table~\ref{Tab:To_ext}) systematically overestimate the experimental one by about 80\% due to the employed approximations (MFA and HI), in line with previous applications of the FT-HI framework~\cite{Horvat2017,Pourovskii2019,Pourovskii2021}, but the material dependent changes are captured very well (${T_o^{\mathrm{FO}_{BCOO}}}/{T_o^{\mathrm{FO}_{BZOO}}} \approx 1.6$, while ${T_o^{\mathrm{FO}_{BCOO}}}/{T_o^{\mathrm{FO}_{BMOO}}} \approx 1$).